 Blood - also called "Whole" blood test where blood is drawn to be tested.
-Serum - includes blood plasma.

 Breath - includes evidential breathalyzer or a Pre-Arrest Breath Test (PBT).
-Other - includes Vitreous (fluid from the eye), Liver.

 Unknown - would reflect that the type of test administered is unknown but that a test was given.